Battle of Meligalas: Commemoration

 Since September 1945, an annual memorial service for the victims has taken place.
 It is organized by the local authorities and has official representation, including government members during the Greek military junta.
+Money collected in 1953 were used to build a cross and chapel in the vicinity of the well, while the landscaping of the surrounding area was completed under the dictatorship.

 The Meligalas events were utilized politically and ideologically.
 The right-wing establishment after the Greek Civil War represented Meligalas as a symbol of "communist barbarity", while the Battalionists were commemorated exclusively as opponents or victims of the communists, since the post-war Greek state drew its legitimacy not from the collaborationist government, but from the government in exile.
 In newspaper announcements for the annual service and the speeches held there, every mention of the victims' membership in the Security Battalions was omitted; instead, they were referred to as "murdered ethnikofrones [national-minded persons]" or "patriots".
+After the fall of the military dictatorship and the Metapolitefsi of 1974, although the government under conservative politician Konstantinos Karamanlis enacted democratic reforms, the right clinged to the anti-communist discourse of the post-civil war state and its version of history and the New Democracy government preserved commemorations it valued as symbols of a struggle for democracy and liberty against communist totalitarianism, including that of the battle at Meligalas, which were conversely regarded as remnants of civil war divisions from the left.

 In 1982, following the electoral victory of the socialist PASOK the previous year, the Ministry of the Interior declared that these commemorations were promoting intolerance and for 40 years had been promoting division, and decided the cessation of official authorities' attendance at the memorial service.
 Its organization henceforth was undertaken by the "Society of Victims of the Meligalas Well" (Σύλλογος Θυμάτων Πηγάδας Μελιγαλά), established in 1980.
 The relative marginalization of the memorial service was accompanied by the transformation of the speeches from celebratory to apologetic for the victims' role in the Security Battalions.
 In recent times, the service is attended by relatives of the victims and by far-right or even neo-Nazi groupings such as Golden Dawn.